 Some of the most common causes of an ingrown toenail include: (4)

-Repetitive trauma, such as running, kicking or inadvertent trauma like stubbing the toe, may be factors.
+Repetitive trauma, such as running, kicking or inadvertent trauma like stubbing the toe, may be other ingrown toenail causes.
 Without any strict evidence basis, it’s thought that a genetic predisposition and family history, hyperhidrosis, and poor foot hygiene increase the likelihood of ingrown toenails.
 Diabetes, obesity, thyroid, cardiac and renal disorders that may predispose to lower extremity edema can also increase the likelihood.

 In adolescence, feet perspire more often, causing the skin and nails to become soft, resulting in easy splitting.
-This produces nail spicules that can pierce the lateral skin.
+This produces nail spicules (sharp points that of the nail) that can pierce the lateral skin.
 In older persons, spicule formation can become a chronic problem caused by their reduced ability to care for their nails, secondary to reduced mobility or impaired vision.
 In addition, the natural aging process causes toenails to thicken, making them more difficult to cut and more inclined to exert pressure on the lateral skin at the sides of the nail plate, often becoming ingrown, painful and infected.

-Whatever the cause, and regardless as the whether it’s an ingrown toenail or ingrown fingernail, it can be incredibly annoying to excruciatingly painful, and if left untreated, it can become infected.
+Whatever the cause, and regardless as to whether it’s an ingrown toenail or ingrown fingernail, it can be incredibly annoying to excruciatingly painful.
+And if left untreated, it can become infected.